datanav/docs/technical/shopify-hubspot.rst

      - "string"

-Shopify Order to Hubspot Lineitem
+Shopify Order to HubSpot Lineitem
 ---------------------------------
-Every Shopify Order will be synchronized with a Hubspot Lineitem.
+Every Shopify Order will be synchronized with a HubSpot Lineitem.

-Once a link between a Shopify Order and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Order and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Order and a Hubspot Lineitem:
+The following properties are synchronized between a Shopify Order and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - Shopify Order Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - line_items.price
      - properties.price
      - "string"